Getting Started with Lode Coding

 The Iteration Cycle

-You Own the Code
+Own the Code

 AI coding assistants are tools, not authors.
 When code goes into your project, it becomes your responsibility.
 Bugs, security issues, maintenance: all yours.